 If you need to temporarily change the volume of playback in the editor, without changing the project's volume, click the speaker icon in the preview area and set the necessary volume level.
-Please note that this will only affect the volume while previewing the project in Movavi Slideshow Maker, and will not affect the output file.
+Please note that this will only affect the volume while previewing the project in Movavi Video Editor for Mac, and will not affect the output file.